 - PDFs that include forms have some text fields that overlap in the preview.

 - Annotation comments can be downloaded, but replies to any annotated comments are not included in the download.

 - Free text annotations cannot be resized.
-Additionally, the name of the user obstructs viewing the file in the background.

 - Annotations cannot be anonymous.

 Other behaviors may exist in DocViewer that are not included in this document.
 To receive updates as available, please submit a support case as noted in our Canvas Community Feedback Guidelines.

 Information in this document will be updated as behaviors are resolved by the Canvas product team.
 Release notes feedback is also subject to release notes comment policies.

 For specific updates regarding the progress of DocViewer behaviors, please view DocViewer Plan .